r4ss/r4ss/README.md

 versions).
 Sometimes one or the other of these installations doesn't work, in that case find where your R packages are stored using `.libPaths()`, navigate there and manually delete the previously downloaded {r4ss} package.
 Then, restart R and use the other installation method to download {r4ss}.
+This manual deletion approach may also for dependent packages if updating them is causing errors in the installation of r4ss.

 ```S
 # option 1: install via {pak}